ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 One of the most notable benefits of wallets being smart contracts is the ability to create **a vast number of wallets** using just one private key.
 This is because the addresses of smart contracts on TON Blockchain are computed using several factors, including the `stateInit`.
 The stateInit contains the `code` and `initial data`, which is stored in the blockchain’s smart contract storage.

-Changing just one bit within the stateInit can generate a different address.
+By changing just one bit within the stateInit, a different address can be generated.
 That is why the `subwallet_id` was initially created.
-The `subwallet_id` is stored in the contract storage and can be used to create many different wallets (with different subwallet IDs) with one private key.
-This functionality can be handy when integrating various wallet types with centralized services such as exchanges.
+The `subwallet_id` is stored in the contract storage and it can be used to create many different wallets (with different subwallet IDs) with one private key.
+This functionality can be very useful when integrating various wallet types with centralized service such as exchanges.

 The default `subwallet_id` value is `698983191`, as per the [line of code](https://github.com/ton-blockchain/ton/blob/4b940f8bad9c2d3bf44f196f6995963c7cee9cc3/tonlib/tonlib/TonlibClient.cpp#L2420) below taken from the TON Blockchain’s source code: